 (6) If, instead of using hinges, the door swings on a spindle or on pivots not extending the full length of the hinged edge of the door, the cabinet or container is to incorporate a return protecting the hinged edge, along its full length, against the use of a jemmy.

-[Clause 3 inserted in Gazette 6 Dec 1996 p.
+[Clause 3 inserted: Gazette 6 Dec 1996 p.
 6847-8.]

 4. Locks and locking points